vedantprajapati/Encapsulate/README.md

 # About

 Encapsulate is a CLI-based app that aims to help users manage their daily routines and tasks.
 It allows users to view their Google Calendar, create workout plans, to-do lists, and manage their habit tracking.
 The app also provides a way to visualize the habit tracking data.
-The interface of the app is inspired by Notion's UI and font.
+The interface of the app is inspired by Nier Automata.

 Documentation for this app can be found [here](INSERT_HOSTED_DOCUSAURUS_LINK_HERE)
 # Usage